 What were the issues?

-The Court found that the CEPU contravened the RO Act between March 2015 and May 2017:
+The Court found that the CEPU breached the RO Act between March 2015 and May 2017:

-- on 82 occasions by failing to lodge notifications of changes of offices and office holders within 35 days, including not notifying the changes at all on nine occasions.
+- on 82 occasions by failing to lodge notifications of changes of offices and office holders within 35 days.

 This was despite the regulators placing information on their websites about what was required to be provided, as well as sending ongoing reminders and warnings to the CEPU, its divisions and branches.